Javi López (footballer, born 1986): Adelaide United

 López joined Adelaide United FC on 25 November 2020, on a one-year deal.
 He was persuaded to join by his compatriot Isaías, becoming in the process the sixth Spaniard to play for the A-League club.

 In June 2021, López and fellow Spaniard Juande signed new deals to stay in South Australia for the following season.
 He scored his first goal for Adelaide on 1 January in a 4–0 win over Wellington Phoenix FC at Hindmarsh Stadium.
 After contributing to a fourth-place finish and post-season semi-final, he was named as a substitute in the league's team of the year at the PFA Footballer of the Year Awards, and his contract was extended for another year.

 At the end of the 2023–24 campaign, López agreed to a new contract alongside Isaías, one that would see out his playing career as he also completed a coaching badge with the club.
 Both announced their retirement on 13 May 2025, with López having played exactly 100 matches during his tenure.

+Subsequently, López worked as assistant youth coach for Adelaide United.